britt421/GifTastic/README.md

 # Giphy Name Game

-Use this site to search for GIFs
-What the project does
+What the project does:
+This site can be used to display GIFs related to a person's name.

-Why the project is useful
+Why the project is useful:
+This site can be a fun way to learn everyone's name in a group.

-How users can get started with the project
+How users can get started with the project:
+A user would simply type a name into the search bar.

 Where users can get help with your project
 Who maintains and contributes to the project